Written by: Centre for Men's Health

 Total testosterone is often seen as the go-to measure in terms of whether a man is suffering from low testosterone or testosterone deficiency.
 But it is also important to measure free testosterone – the portion of testosterone not bound up by blood proteins and available for use by the body.

-Chief among these is sex hormone binding globulin (SHBG).
-This does exactly what its name suggests, binding up hormones, in this case testosterone, and making them unavailable for use by body tissues.
+Sex hormone binding globulin (SHBG), which is produced mainly by the liver, is the most important blood protein as far as free testosterone is concerned.
+It does exactly what its name suggests, binding up hormones, in this case testosterone, and making them unavailable for use by body tissues.
 Sex hormone binding globulin:

 - Makes hormones biologically inactive;